-- For companies: - Companies with sufficient sustainability awareness scoring, developed by ING, which shows how a company scores on the management of ESG risks and adverse impacts on sustainability, compared to others of its sector; - Exclusion of companies with severe or very severe controversial conduct; - Exclusion of companies with revenues deriving, above a certain threshold, from activities with a high adverse impact (such as but not limited to Controversial weapons, Nuclear energy, Tobacco, Coal, Alcohol, Weapons, Gambling, Adult entertainment, Oil and non-conventional gas, Fur). - For sovereigns (or equivalents): - Sovereigns (or equivalents) passing the sustainability awareness scoring assessment (based on criteria such as, but not limited to, (i) higher scoring on E/S related indices and (ii) exclusions based on E/S factors). - For other funds - Other funds which may have a different approach in applying the do no significant harm principle, however the investment manager aims to seek alignment on this topic throughout the portfolio of the financial product by performing ESG fund surveys which include quantitative and qualitative assessments.
+- Companies with sufficient sustainability awareness scoring, developed by ING, which shows how a company scores on the management of ESG risks and adverse impacts on sustainability, compared to others of its sector; - Exclusion of companies with severe or very severe controversial conduct; - Exclusion of companies with revenues deriving, above a certain threshold, from activities with a high adverse impact (such as but not limited to Controversial weapons, Nuclear energy, Tobacco, Coal, Alcohol, Weapons, Gambling, Adult entertainment, Oil and non-conventional gas, Fur).

+- Sovereigns (or equivalents) passing the sustainability awareness scoring assessment (based on criteria such as, but not limited to, (i) higher scoring on E/S related indices and (ii) exclusions based on E/S factors).

+Other funds which may have a different approach in applying the do no significant harm principle, however the investment manager aims to seek alignment on this topic throughout the portfolio of the financial product by performing ESG fund surveys which include quantitative and qualitative assessments.